-1. Staff member who witnesses will reinforce to the student that bu or receives report will ensure that the immediate behavior stops and allying will not be tolerated.
-Staff Member: Date: 2.
-Staff member who receives re report within 24 hours to principal port or witnesses' incident must report verbally and submit a written or principal designee.
-Staff member: Date: • ted others to bullying behavior is notified by phone call or personal fied that a hearing will be scheduled.
-Staff member: Date: 4.
-Parent of student who was su bjected to bullying behavior notified by phone call or personal visit.
-Staff member: Date:
+o the student that bullying will not be tolerated.
+Staff Member: Date: port or witnesses incident must report verbally and nty-four (24) hours to principal or his/her designee.
+Staff member: Date: , 0 ho subjected others to bullying behavior is notified by //guardian will be notified that a hearing will be Staff member: Date: 4.
+Parent/guardian of student w call or personal visit. ho was subjected to bullying behavior notified by phone Staff member: Date:

-A. PHYSICAL EDUCATION
+G. PHYSICAL EDUCATION

 TAKINI School provides an organized, supervised physical education program.
 All students who are enrolled in P.E. are required to participate unless they have a written excuse from a doctor.
-However, if your child has been sick or injured, please notify the physical education instructor and principal who will take the illness or injury into account when requesting the child to perform physical activities.
+However, if your child has been sick or injured, please notify the physical education instructor and principal, who will take the illness or injury into account when requesting the child to perform physical activities.

-B. STUDENT APPEARANCE
+H. STUDENT APPEARANCE

 While at school, we want you to have the best experience possible.
-The following student appearance policy has been developed to assure that no one will feel offended or uncomfortable during school.
+The following student appearance policy has been developed to ensure that no one will feel offended or uncomfortable during school.

 - 1. Clothing: All clothing shall be neat, clean, and acceptable in repair and appearance and shall be worn within the bounds of decency and good taste as appropriate for school and school activities. - 2.
-Personal items, student drawings, and articles of clothing which display profanity, products, or slogans which promote tobacco, alcohol, drugs, violence, gang, sex or are in any other way distracting, disrespectful, or insubordinate are prohibited and is considered willful disobedience and may be subject to discipline. - 3.
+Personal items, student drawings, and articles of clothing which display profanity, products, or slogans which promote tobacco, alcohol, drugs, violence, gangs, or sex or are in any other way distracting, disrespectful, or insubordinate are prohibited, considered willful disobedience, and may be subject to discipline. - 3.
 Excessive accessories such as hanging chains and hanging suspenders are not allowed.
 This is for safety reasons.
 Items of clothing which expose bare midriffs, bare chests, undergarments, or that are transparent (see-through) are prohibited and may be subject to discipline. - 4.
 Tank tops with straps wider than one inch are permitted.
 Please be advised that spaghetti straps, shirts which expose a bare back, halter tops, and tube tops are prohibited.
 Students who continue to wear items such as these are considered to be willfully disobedient and may be subject to disciplinary action. - 5.
 Caps, hats, or other headgear must be removed upon entering the school building.
 They must be properly stored by the student upon entering the school during instructional hours.
 If not stored, they may be confiscated.
 Refusal to comply will constitute willful disobedience and may be subject to discipline. - 6.
 When caps are worn at school events, they should be worn with the bill forward at all times. - 7.
 Shoes must be worn at all times and must be appropriate for school. - 8.
 Pants must fit properly.
 Excessively baggy or tight clothing, and clothing which advertises gang symbols or affiliation is prohibited.
-A pattern of dress in "gang colors" is not allowed nor will bandanas be visible at any time, i.e. hanging out of pockets or tied around arms or legs.
-Students who continue to wear items of such are considered willfully disobedient and may be subject to discipline.
-Refer to section on Gang related behaviors for more information.
+A pattern of dress in "gang colors" is not allowed nor will bandanas be visible at any time, e.g., hanging out of pockets or tied around arms or legs.
+Students who continue to wear such items are considered willfully disobedient and may be subject to discipline.
+Refer to section on gang-related behaviors for more information.